-Report: Djokovic back in immigration detention in Australia
+Djokovic back in detention, continues to fight deportation

 In that same post, Djokovic said he went ahead with an interview and a photo shoot with a French newspaper in Serbia despite knowing he had tested positive for COVID-19 two days earlier.
 Djokovic has been attempting to use what he says was a positive test taken on Dec.
 16 to justify a medical exemption that would allow him to skirt the vaccine requirement on the grounds that he already had COVID-19.

-Hawke said he canceled the visa on “health and good order grounds, on the basis that it was in the public interest to do so.”
-His statement added that Prime Minister Scott Morrison’s government “is firmly committed to protecting Australia’s borders, particularly in relation to the COVID-19 pandemic.”
+In canceling Djokovic’ visa, Hawke said that Prime Minister Scott Morrison’s government “is firmly committed to protecting Australia’s borders, particularly in relation to the COVID-19 pandemic.”

-The main idea of the appeal of Hawke’s decision, according to the athlete’s lawyers, was that it was not based on the health risk that Djokovic might pose by not being vaccinated, but on how he might be perceived by those who are opposed to vaccine mandates or skeptical of the vaccines’ efficacy.

 Morrison himself welcomed Djokovic’s pending deportation.
-The episode has touched a nerve in Australia, and particularly in Victoria state, where locals went through hundreds of days of lockdowns during the worst of the pandemic and there is a vaccination rate among adults of more than 90%.
+The episode has touched a nerve in Australia, and particularly in Victoria state, where locals went through hundreds of days of lockdowns during the worst of the pandemic.

 Australia faces a massive surge in virus cases driven by the highly transmissible omicron variant.
 On Friday, the nation reported 130,000 new cases, including nearly 35,000 in Victoria state.
 Although many infected people aren’t getting as sick as they did in previous outbreaks, the surge is still putting severe strain on the health system, with more than 4,400 people hospitalized.
 It has also disrupted workplaces and supply chains.